 The University of Southern California LGBT Resource Center is proud to be a national leader in LGBT student services to assist out, closeted and questioning students with the development of their sexuality and gender identity/expression.
 This webpage provides resources for parents and families to help understand the coming out process for their student.

-If you are a parent or family member that has concerns or questions about your student’s development, please call the LGBT Resource Center Director Vincent Vigil at (213) 740-7619 or email him directly at email@example.com with questions, comments or concerns.
+If you are a parent or family member that has concerns or questions about your student’s development, please email the LGBT Resource Center Director Kelby Harrison at firstname.lastname@example.org with questions, comments or concerns.
 You can also contact the LGBT Resource Center if you are simply anxious about the recent change in your student’s life (ie., moving away from home and starting college).
 The LGBT Resource Center has access to a number of Los Angeles resources for parents and families like PFLAG (Parents and Friends of Lesbians and Gays).

 LGBT Pride Parent Circle: